leonard4/CoinZoom/README.md

 ------------
 There is a prefab for a Master Coin that has a coin value associated with it.
 Once you click on one of these master coins then it calls a function to spawn the burst of coins, and then destroys itself.
 It does this by pulling the coin value from the master coin then loops through and instantiates X amount of coins with a slightly random X/Y position to offset them a bit.
 Each coin that then spawns has its speed set with a random range of 0->0.5 to give some more randomness.
 Once the smaller coins spawn they have a MoveTowards() function in their Update() routine that zips them off towards an anchor point on the screen, which each coin finds as it spawns.
 (This would allow the anchor to move around, like a growing experience bar).

-And that's pretty much it, if you haev any questions feel free to shoot me an email at: leonard4@gmail.com
+And that's pretty much it, if you have any questions feel free to shoot me an email at: leonard4@gmail.com

 Credit
 ======